Degree (graph theory)

 In graph theory, the degree (or valency) of a vertex of a graph is the number of edges that are incident to the vertex; in a multigraph, a loop contributes 2 to a vertex's degree, for the two ends of the edge.
 The degree of a vertex $v$ is denoted $\deg(v)$ or $\deg v$.
 The maximum degree of a graph $G$ is denoted by $\Delta(G)$, and is the maximum of $G$'s vertices' degrees.
 The minimum degree of a graph is denoted by $\delta(G)$, and is the minimum of $G$'s vertices' degrees.
 In the multigraph shown on the right, the maximum degree is 5 and the minimum degree is 0.

 In a regular graph, every vertex has the same degree, and so we can speak of the degree of the graph.
 A complete graph (denoted $K_n$, where $n$ is the number of vertices in the graph) is a special kind of regular graph where all vertices have the maximum possible degree, $n-1$.

-In a signed graph, the number of positive edges connected to the vertex $v$ is called positive deg$(v)$ and the number of connected negative edges is entitled negative deg$(v)$.
+In a signed graph, the number of positive edges connected to a vertex is called its positive degree and the number of connected negative edges is called negative degree.